holoviz/panel/doc/tutorials/serve.md

 Open your browser at [http://localhost:5006/app2](http://localhost:5006/app2).

-The application and notebook will look like.
+The application will look like.

 ![Panel serve single .ipynb file](../_static/images/panel-serve-ipynb-app.png).